yijiang1121/ai-data-visualization/README.md

 G/N/P-derived columns if they are missing.
 It then computes metrics for each supported grading scale—the detailed four-point scale and the aggregated G/N/P view.
-The resulting `accuracy.json` surfaces the default scale at the top level while also keeping the per-scale metrics:
+The resulting `accuracy.json` surfaces the default scale at the top level while all metrics live under the `scales` key:

 ```json
 {